jamesfebin/bevy_procedural_tilemaps/bevy_procedural_tilemaps/README.md

 ## Features

 - `simple-plugin` – minimal "run the generator and spawn tiles" plugin.
+Enabled by default; disable via `default-features = false` if you want to register systems manually.
 - `default-bundle-inserters` – provides default `BundleInserter` implementations for common asset handles.
+Enabled by default alongside `simple-plugin` to match the tile layers example.

 For more details see the top-level README.